ccfd/courses/info3_lab_2-3_en.md

 # Materials

-Materials for the laboratory are in the directory `/ home / share / informatyka_3` on the server `info3.meil.pw.edu.pl`.
+Course materials for the laboratory are in the directory `/home/share/informatyka_3` on the server `info3.meil.pw.edu.pl`.
-After that we will start work, copy them to your home directory.
+Before you start work, copy them to your home directory.
 To do this, execute the command
 ```{.bash}
 cp -r /home/share/informatyka_3/. ~
 ```
-It will appear in our home directory two directories `drop` and `japan` containing images.
+In your home directory two directories will appear, `drop` and `japan`, containing images.

-If we want to copy files to our local computer, please follow the command to download files from a remote server.
+If you want to copy files to your local computer, please use the command to download files from a remote server described previously.
-To this end, we will use the `scp` program:
 ```{.bash}
 scp -r studxy@info3.meil.pw.edu.pl:/home/share/informatyka_3/. ~
 ```

+If you don't have the access to the server, you can download the images directly: [info3.zip](https://github.com/ccfd/courses_data/archive/info3.zip)

 # Image processing